 The main campground has recently been renovated and is located in a thinly wooded area, unfortunately within view of encroaching development.
 Sites vary in size, depending on the natural landscape.
-Campsites are $27 plus a non-refundable $6.70 booking fee.
+The base camping rate is $27, utilities, a booking fee and taxes are extra.

 The park is about 5 miles off Interstate 4, making it a 45-minute drive to the theme parks.

 Pets are permitted in most areas of the park, including trails but not swimming areas.
-Alcohol is prohibited but tolerated if confined inside your tent or RV.
+Alcohol is permitted in the campground only.

 Related article: A wild and scenic adventure

 Blue Spring State Park: Spring for swimming, 30 minutes to beaches

 On the northeast side of Orlando, minutes off I-4, is popular Blue Spring State Park in Orange City, about an hour from Disney and home to one of the most beautiful spring runs in Florida.